Without even looking around for any witnesses to his act of dishonesty the sign thief kept going at the same pace.

 This much I know — that quirky pop scene on Grace Street in those days was a goldmine of offbeat stories.
-There was Chelf’s Drug Store at the corner of Grace and Shafer.
+Chelf’s Drug Store was at the corner of Grace and Shafer.
 With its antique soda fountain and a few booths, it had been a hangout for magazine-reading, alienated art students since the late-1940s.
 It seemed frozen in time.

 The original Village Restaurant, a block west of Chelf’s, was a legendary beatnik watering hole, going back to the 1950s.
 Writer Tom Robbins and artist William Fletcher “Bill” Jones (1930-‘98) hung out there.
-Strangely, that location has remained boarded up for years, while the new Village goes on across Harrison Street.
+Strangely, that location has remained boarded up for decades, while the new Village still goes on across Harrison Street.
 That same neighborhood was also home to cartoon-like characters such as the wandering Flashlight Lady and the Grace Street Midget.

 During the late-‘60s the hippies had come on strong to replace the beats, as the strip went psychedelic, seemingly overnight.
 But by the mid-‘70s the hippie blue jean culture had peaked.
 It was about to be replaced by the black leather of Punk Rock and polyester of the Disco scene.
 All-night dance clubs became popular.

 So, by the late-‘70s the mood on the strip had changed severely.
 Cocaine was becoming the preferred drug of choice with the druggie in-crowd, replacing pot.
 Several restaurants were serving liquor-by-the-drink, the dives catering to the young set began having rugged bouncers at the door.

 Into the ‘80s I remember an angry, red-bearded street beggar with a missing foot threatening to “bite a plug out” of me, because I had had the temerity to tell him to stop bothering people in front of the Biograph, to move on.